choiboi/bluetooth-remote-control/README.md

 ###Features
  * Simple buttons that will enable the user to switch between slides
  * Simple buttons to allow the user to full-screen in and out of the slides
+ * Can use swipe/touch gestures to control slides
+ * Screenshot of the presentation slide displayed on the device

 Tools
 -----